opulencephp/docs/database-basics.md

         "databasename", // The name of the database to use 3306 // The port
     ),
-    [], // Any settings that help setup a driver connection, eg "unix_socket" for MySQL Unix sockets [] // Any driver-specific connection settings, eg \PDO::ATTR_PERSISTENT => true );
+    [], // Any connection settings, eg "unix_socket" for MySQL Unix sockets [] // Any driver-specific connection settings, eg \PDO::ATTR_PERSISTENT => true
+);
 $readConnection = $connectionPool->getReadConnection();